Skip to content

 Design of A Basic Computer | Computer Architecture

-Design of Basic Computer in Computer Architecture – To design a Basic computer we need to put all of these components together in one system.
-As shown in below figure. a basic computer which is having no interrupt facility, consists of the following hardware components.
+Design of Basic Computer in Computer Architecture – To design a Basic computer, we need to put all of these components together in one system.
+As shown inthe figure below.
+A basic computer that has no interrupt facility consists of the following hardware components.

 1. Memory Unit